jjliska/HapticFeedbackSystemv2/README.md

 </details>

 ### Data Storage
-&ensp;The data from the matrix to a web server that stores the data into a mongoDB database.
-This information is displayed on the website that is also used to collect data so that the user can view the live output of the matrix they are interacting with.
+&ensp;The data is stored initially in a 2d list object on the ESP-32.
+This is then passed to a stringify function toURL() which formats the list into a string that can be passed to the web server and then later stored in a mongoDB database.

 <details><summary>C/C++ Script</summary>
 <p>